mfaeezshabbir/postlin/README.md

 - `lib/` — shared utilities (logger, prisma wrapper, redis helper)
 - `workers/` — BullMQ worker stubs

+## Roadmap & features

+This project tracks planned features and short-term roadmap items in `docs/features.md`.

+Notable planned feature (inspired by shnai0/linkedin-post-generator):

+- LinkedIn Post Optimization — an AI-driven "Optimize for LinkedIn" flow which accepts a draft/idea and returns an optimized post.
+Features include per-"vibe" prompt templates (Story, Crisp, List, Case Study, etc.), streaming generation to the UI, and a rule-based ranking/validation function that scores posts according to LinkedIn heuristics.
+See `docs/features.md` for the full spec and TODO list.

+You can add more roadmap items to `docs/features.md` as the project evolves.

 ## Notes & next steps

 - NextAuth: `modules/auth/getNextAuthOptions()` is a stub — wire it into `pages/api/auth/[...nextauth].ts` (or the App Router equivalent) and configure the LinkedIn provider using `LINKEDIN_CLIENT_ID` and `LINKEDIN_CLIENT_SECRET`.